sebdehne/dehnes.com/_posts/2010-02-09-wireless_temp_hum_sensor.markdown

 4...N | message’s body | (N-3) * 8
 N+1 | CRC16 value | 16

-The receiver module (covered in [this]() post) is able understand the self-clocking signal and check’s the CRC16 for error detection before passing it onwards for further processing.
+The [receiver module](/electronics/2010/10/10/rf_transceiver.html) is able understand the self-clocking signal and check’s the CRC16 for error detection before passing it onwards for further processing.
 The result is very usable, inexpensive and low power consuming wireless data transmission.
 The disadvantage with this approach is that it lacks any kind of security.
 Anyone can capture the signals and even send fake values to the receiver.
 Once those signals are going to be used to control something like